The pork rib soup with white beans and vegetables is hearty and filling, perfect for cold winter days.

-- pickled tarragon and 1-2 tablespoons of its pickling vinegar or fresh tarragon + 2-3 tablespoons vinegar, to taste
+- pickled tarragon and 1-2 tablespoons of its pickling vinegar or fresh tarragon + 2-3 tablespoons vinegar to taste

-- OR, if not using tarragon
+- OR if not using tarragon

-- fresh lovage/celery leaves and fresh parsley + 2-3 tablespoons vinegar, to taste
+- fresh lovage/celery leaves and fresh parsley + 2-3 tablespoons vinegar to taste

-- salt and pepper
+- fine sea salt and pepper

-Rinse the dry white beans, place them in a large bowl and cover them with water.
+- Rinse the dry white beans, place them in a large bowl, and cover them with water.
 Leave to soak overnight.

-In the meantime, chop all the vegetables.
-Give them to the pot and continue cooking for another half an hour or until the beans and the veggies are soft.
+- In the meantime, chop all the vegetables.
+Add them to the pot and continue cooking for another half an hour or until the beans and the veggies are soft.
 Add the vegetable stock powder or cubes and stir well.

-Heat the oil in a small pot.
-Add the flour and stir well.

-- Take a soup ladle full with hot soup from the pot, trying to avoid the beans and vegetables and slowly pour it over the flour mixture while whisking all the time.
+- Take a soup ladle full of hot soup from the pot, trying to avoid the beans and vegetables, and slowly pour it over the flour mixture while whisking all the time.
 When the liquid is incorporated and the mixture has no clumps, add another one or two soup ladles, while whisking all the time.

-- If using fresh lovage/celery leaves and parsley, chop them and give them to the soup when you are done cooking.
+- If using fresh lovage/celery leaves and parsley, chop and add them to the soup when you are done cooking.
 Add 2 or 3 tablespoons vinegar to sour the soup to taste and add salt and pepper.